 Cinema studies, genre cinema theory, decolonization, Puerto Rican identity studies, queer and feminist media studies

 May currently runs a foreign-horror based podcast she hosts and writes, Horrorspiria.
-She is currently contributing to an anthology on queer horror studies through Texas University Press and has a piece in Film Criticism coming out in early 2022.
+She is currently working on a queer horror zine with two other queer horror scholars due in summer 2022.

 BFA in Film Production, University of Central Florida

 MFA in Entrepreneurial Digital Cinema, University of Central Florida